mementobuilds/bedrock-passport-example/README.md

     <BedrockPassportProvider
       baseUrl="https://api.bedrockpassport.com" // Base API URL – no need to change this.
 Leave as is. authCallbackUrl="http://<yoururl>.com/auth/callback"  // This page must exist and handle the login callback.
-Replace <yoururl> with your actual domain. tenantId="orange-vibe"  // Your assigned tenant ID – do not change this unless instructed walletConnectId="591d21ef88b24c6837599a5c2a0ce03d" // Optional: WalletConnect Project ID.
-The default is fine, but you can replace it with your own
+Replace <yoururl> with your actual domain. tenantId="orange-vibe"  // Your assigned tenant ID - you can request one at https://vibecodinglist.com/orange-id-integration walletConnectId="591d21ef88b24c6837599a5c2a0ce03d" // Optional: WalletConnect Project ID.
+The default is fine, but you can replace it with your own.
     >
       {children}
     </BedrockPassportProvider>